d3n4c3/site/blogs/1994-marvel-flair-annual.md

 ![1994 Marvel Annual Flair - #34 - Wolverine vs Hulk](images/flair-94-wolverine-vs-hulk.jpg)

 Tearing into a pack of Marvel Flair 1994 Annual cards is like cracking open a time capsule from the comic-obsessed '90s.
-The glossy art, the chase for that rare hologram—it’s a rush that takes me right back to trading cards on the playground, dreaming of epic battles and mutant mayhem.
+The glossy art, the chase for that rare powerblast—it’s a rush that takes me right back to trading cards on the playground, dreaming of epic battles and mutant mayhem.
 Join me as I rip through these packs, and attempt to collect every last piece of nostalgia I can find.
 ## Base Set
 <table cellspacing="0" cellpadding="5">
     <tr>